zjysteven/mink-plus-plus/README.md

-# Min-K%++: Improved Baseline for Detecting Pre-Training Data for LLMs
+# Min-K%++: Improved Baseline for Detecting Pre-Training Data of LLMs

 ## Overview